spatialos/CExampleProject/v15-upgrade-log.md

    for all workers.
 If we were to use TLS or DTLS connection security, we would have to turn this off when running locally, as the runtime Local Edition does not support establishing secure connections.
+1. Address changes to entity queries.
+The only result type is now the snapshot result type.